PodMov Daily: Monday, November 18

 “When I saw that list, something changed,” Koechlin told Ananya Bhattacharya of Quartz India.
 “There was a female ice hockey player, a male Muslim belly dancer.
 These are unique people doing things offbeat against the odds.”

 This Saturday, November 23, the second season of My Indian Life returns, “which interviews unique Indians about their life stories.”
 The show is “all about being young and Indian,” counting many listeners in the Indian diaspora.
-This new season “looks at a vast array of topics from the Kashmir issue, space exploration, travelling across the country, and beyond.”the full story
+This new season “looks at a vast array of topics from the Kashmir issue, space exploration, travelling across the country, and beyond.”

 Happy Monday, readers, and here’s to learning.
 Thanks for sharing your hard-earned podcasting lessons on Twitter over the weekend.
 All hail the eraser, Ctrl + Z, humor, and forgiveness.